CxRes/express-prep/README.md

 ### Triggering Notifications

-Now you can trigger notification using `res.events.prep.trigger`, when the resource is modified, for example, in your `PATCH` handler.
+Now you can trigger a notification using `res.events.prep.trigger()`, when the resource is modified, for example, in your `PATCH` handler.

 ```js
 app.patch("/foo", bodyParser.text(), (req, res, next) => {